 — NBA Courtside (@NBA__Courtside) December 17, 2025

-VanVleet’s comments quickly took over the basketball community.
-It was shocking that Leonard would say something so bold while being a man of few words.
+VanVleet’s comments have taken the basketball community by storm since then.
+It was almost out of character for Leonard, a man of few words, to say something so outlandishly boastful.
 That comment even caught Green off guard when he first heard it.
 If his former teammate truly believes that, Green can’t side with him.

 Green will be the first person to give Kawhi the flowers he deserves.
 However, he can’t overlook how short-lived Leonard’s prime has been.
 The two-time NBA champion is still one of the best players in the league, but he just hasn’t been able to play enough games for it to matter.

-Since the 2017-18 season, Kawhi has only played over 65 games once.
-On the other hand, he has played under 55 games four times.
+Since the 2017-18 season, Kawhi has only played over 65 games in a season just once.
+He has played under 55 games four times.
 That fact alone leads to there being no comparison to Kobe in Green’s mind.

 “Kobe is another guy.
 He scored 81 in a game.
 I’ve seen Kobe score 60 in three quarters.
-Not many people cared about the game like Kobe did,” Green said.
+Not many people cared about the game like Kobe did,” Green added.

-Green certainly trusts VanVleet since they were former teammates, but he wasn’t there to guarantee the validity of such a claim.
+Of course, we can’t be too sure if VanVleet heard it right about what Leonard exactly said.
+It was not firsthand information for him as well.
+Green believes VanVleet since they were former teammates, but he wasn’t there to guarantee the validity of such a claim.
 However, assuming Kawhi did say such a thing, Green wouldn’t hesitate to push back on such a nonsensical statement.